in

 White flowers of Plumbago auriculata alba

-Cape Plumbago Varieties to Grow
+Cape Plumbago varieties to grow

 • Plumbago auriculata (formerly P. capensis).
 Grows to 5 feet (1.5m) tall and wide in five years; ultimately grows to 10 feet tall and 13 feet wide; terminal clusters of slender-tubed, sky-blue flowers a half-inch or more across in summer to early winter.
 Cultivar ‘Alba’ has pure white flowers.

-How to Grow Coral Tree–Erythrina
+How to Grow Coral Tree – Erythrina

-How to Grow Pyrus—Flowering Pear
+How to Grow Flowering Pear – Pyrus